MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/right-to-left.md

 ### Android

-Xamarin.Android applications can be forced to always use a right-to-left layout, regardless of device settings.
-This can be accomplished by modifying the **MainActivity** class to include the following line:
+Xamarin.Android applications can be forced to always use a right-to-left layout by modifying the **MainActivity** class to include the following line:

 ```csharp
 Window.DecorView.LayoutDirection = LayoutDirection.Rtl;